darshbs/f1-analytics-hub/README.md

 *All data is sourced from the publicly available FastF1 library and Jolpica-F1 API.*

-**🏎️ Made by an F1 fan with love for the sport and data - for F1 fans ❤️**
+🏎 **Made by an F1 fan with love for the sport and data - for F1 fans** ❤️

 </div>